-Rodents have previously been thought to be important in schistosomiasis japonica transmission however this is now considered unlikely since they are semi-permissive hosts (Hu et al., 2012).
+Rodents have previously been thought to be important in schistosomiasis japonica transmission but this is now considered unlikely since they are semi-permissive hosts (Hu et al., 2012).
 Population numbers are also impossible to determine, limiting how much can be concluded from prevalence studies of these animals, as generally, only a few are trapped during surveillance.
-Laboratory infections of Chinese field rats, R. norvegicus and R. norvegicus albus, with S. japonicum showed that 95% and 70-90%, respectively, of worms did not reach the liver and, of those that did, females had reduced ovaries which would further impact their ability to produce viable eggs (Ho and He, 1963).
+Laboratory infections of Chinese field rats, R. norvegicus and R. norvegicus albus, with S. japonicum, showed that 95% and 70-90%, respectively, of worms did not reach the liver and, of those that did, the females had reduced sized ovaries which would further impact their ability to produce viable eggs (Ho and He, 1963).
 A later study indicated that the transmission potential for rats in the Philippines was low, due to the majority of worms becoming trapped in the lungs with only few maturing to produce eggs (Mitchell et al., 1990, Oshima et al., 1978).
-Additionally, their small size and their low excretion of faecal material reduces any environmental contamination.
+Additionally, their small size and the relatively limited amount of faeces they produce would minimise the level of environmental contamination with schistosome eggs.

-Horses, donkeys, mules, pigs and dogs – which until recently were uncommon in rural areas, are also susceptible to infection but are not considered important in transmission due to their relative lack of water contact.
+Horses, donkeys, mules, pigs and dogs – which until recently were uncommon in rural areas – are susceptible to infection but are not considered important in transmission due to their relative lack of water contact.
 Nevertheless, an increase in infection of humans in mountainous areas of Yunnan Province in China has been linked to an increase in the numbers of domestic animals in the area (Jiang et al., 1997b).
-Transmission in mountainous areas with low bovine numbers appears to be human-driven, particularly through the use of human faeces as fertiliser, which concentrates transmission to fields (Jiang et al., 1997a).
+In mountainous areas with low bovine numbers, transmission appears to involve a human-snail cycle, particularly as human faeces are used fertiliser (Jiang et al., 1997a).
 The use of human faeces as fertiliser will likely vary from village to village and its use has reportedly been decreasing in China (Wang et al., 2005).
-From these studies it can be concluded that humans probably act as the main reservoir hosts in areas where there are low numbers of domestic animals, even though wild rodents are present.
+From these studies it can be concluded that humans probably act as the main hosts for schistosomiasis transmission in areas where there are low numbers of domestic animals, even though wild rodents are present.

-S. mekongi is endemic in the People’s Democratic Republic of Lao (Lao PDR) and Cambodia.
-In the past this species was present in Thailand.
-However S. mekongi has not been reported in Thailand since the 1980’s, even though the requisite snail hosts can still be found in areas of Thailand (Limpanont et al., 2015, Bunnag et al., 1986).
-To date only dogs and pigs in Cambodia have been found infected with S. mekongi (Khieu et al., 2013, Matsumoto et al., 2002).
-The most recent reports of S. mekongi in humans from Lao PDR infection show a prevalence of 0.1% (n=8,610) in 2012, 8.6% (n=243) co-infection with O. viverrini from 2006-2007, and 24.3% (n=485) in 2006 (Sayasone et al., 2012, Laymanivong et al., 2014, Sayasone et al., 2015).
+As indicated earlier, S. mekongi is found in Lao PDR and Cambodia and was endemic in Thailand, although this schistosome has not been reported there since the 1980’s, although the requisite snail intermediate host, Neotricula aperta, can still be found in some areas (Limpanont et al., 2015, Bunnag et al., 1986).
+To date only humans, dogs and pigs in Cambodia have been found infected with S. mekongi (Khieu et al., 2013, Matsumoto et al., 2002).
+Recent reports of S. mekongi in humans from Lao PDR infection indicated a prevalence of 0.1% in 2012, 8.6% co-infection with Opisthorchis viverrini from 2006-2007, and 24.3% in 2006 (Sayasone et al., 2012, Laymanivong et al., 2014, Sayasone et al., 2015).